 Margate is on the south eastern tip of Kent, next to Broadstairs and Ramsgate.
 It enjoys a warmer climate than most parts of the UK so hopefully the sun will be shining when you visit, even in the colder months.

-*Be aware most places in Margate are only open Thursday-Sunday so check before visiting
+*Be aware some places in Margate are only open Thursday-Sunday, so check before visiting

 Read next: A weekend in Lyme Regis